DevExpress/testcafe/docs/articles/roadmap/README.md

 ---
 # Roadmap

-This roadmap includes the most important features we have planned for the year 2019.
+This roadmap includes the most important features planned for 2019.

-This list is not exhaustive.
-We will update it with more entries as we receive your feedback.
+This list is not exhaustive and will be updated with more entries as we receive your feedback.

-Please vote on the features you want us to implement first (follow the link and leave a reaction on GitHub).
-This helps us prioritize and deliver what really matters to you.
+Please vote on the features you want us to implement first to help us prioritize our work.
+(Follow each link to leave a reaction on GitHub.)

 ## Highlighted Features